Mozahler/Nosie/README.md

 # Nosie

-## Instructions...

-Oops!!
-I turned off the help screens to take some automated photos for the App Store, and forgot to turn them back on...

-Long Press on any white area to bring up settings.
-There you'll find the settings you can change.
-Turn on **help** by tapping on that row and tapping on "ON" You'll need to restart the app to see help.

-When on the Puzzle Page you can return to the carousel by double-tapping any of the white space.

-iPads and Pre-iPhone X models do not have the cameras needed for hands-free play.
-You have to tap the tile you want to move.

 ## With Magic Tiles!

 Tilt your head to aim your nose at a tile and it will move!